ILIAS-eLearning/ILIAS/docs/development/language.md

 to the related language.

 # Maintaining Languages
 The different languages supported by ILIAS are maintained by volunteers.
-The ILIAS society is offering language maintenance installations for every version.
-These are clients of the regular testing installations.

-* http://lang54.ilias.de is the language maintenance installation for 5.4
-* http://lang6.ilias.de is the language maintenance installation for 6, a.s.o.
+If want to help us to improve an existing language or introduce and maintain a new one, please contact the ILIAS product manager: info@ilias.de.

 You find more information about language maintenance in the document [Language Instructions](https://docu.ilias.de/goto_docu_lm_37.html).